towhee-io/towhee-docs/docs/get-started/install.md

 $ python setup.py install
 ```

-Please note that the `main` branch is still being tested and may still have residual bugs and/or unimplemented features.
+Please note that the `main` branch is still being tested and may have residual bugs and/or unimplemented features.
 We can always use a helping hand; if you encounter any issues, please [let us know](https://github.com/towhee-io/towhee/issues/new/choose) on Github.
 Contributions are always welcome!